Search

 Counseling and Psychotherapy

 Professional therapy is one of the most effective treatments for bullied teens.
 Therapists can use various approaches, such as cognitive-behavioral therapy (CBT), which helps teens manage their problems by changing the way they think and behave.
 Therapy provides a safe environment for teens to express their feelings and work through their emotions.
 It also helps them develop healthier coping mechanisms and resilience against future bullying.
+Teens may benefit from an IOP that provides these counseling services on a flexible, outpatient basis to support ongoing challenges with bullying,

 Group Therapy